AlphaTechnolog/AlphaTechnolog/README.md

 # Gabriel Guerra (AlphaTechnolog)

-Hello, My name is Gabriel Guerra, 14 years and I have 5 years of experience, I love linux (debian), but I am interested in Arch Linux, I am a fullstack web developer, and I love the linux terminal, but it I develop a cli apps for linux.
+Hello, My name is Gabriel Guerra, 14 years with 5 years of experience.
+I love linux (debian), but I am interested in Arch Linux, I'm a fullstack web developer, I love the linux terminal, because it, I develop cli applications for linux

 ## My preferred tecnologies are: